How To Keep Alfredo Sauce From Separating When Reheating

 Trying to reheat alfredo sauce at high heat can leave you with a scorched layer of sauce in the bottom of your pan.
 When too much heat is applied to your alfredo sauce, it can also allow your ingredients to separate.
 Heating the sauce slowly with as little heat as possible is key to maintaining its creaminess.

-Related Posts How to Reheat Tacos in Microwave: Quick and Easy Tips
+Related Posts How to Reheat Ribs in Microwave: Quick and Easy Tips

 Utensils